emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 Generally, folks seem to think that you need to understand 80-90% of something for it to be considered comprehensible input.
 I'm not sure where I stand on this — I definitely listened to content I _barely_ understood at the beginning.
 That's because I hate being bored.

+Because I hate being bored, I maybe bit off more than I could chew when it came to the difficulty of the German I was listening to and reading.
+But in the long run I think that cultivating my love for German was more important than optimizing my input comprehension at the beginning.

 {{< notice note "How to find interesting comprehensible input as a beginner" >}}

 Baby stuff for beginners is very comprehensible.
 But it is also super boring.